-Amtrak cancels nonstop Acela service between Washington, D.C., and New York amid coronavirus crisis
+Amtrak cancels nonstop Acela service between Washington and New York amid coronavirus crisis

-Amtrak’s is canceling its Acela nonstop service between Washington and New York amid the global coronavirus outbreak that has hurt travel demand.
+Amtrak is canceling its Acela nonstop service between Washington and New York amid the global coronavirus outbreak that has hurt travel demand.

 “We are closely monitoring the coronavirus and are taking action based on guidance from public health experts,” the company said.

 The nonstop Acela service, which launched last fall, will be suspended starting Tuesday through May 26.
-The company cited reduced demand for train service as concerns rise about the spread of the novel coronavirus in the country.
+The company cited reduced demand for train service as concerns rise about the spread of the novel coronavirus in the United States.
 Amtrak anticipates other train schedule changes, including removing train cars or canceling trains when there are other alternatives for customers.

 Amtrak has also suspended change fees on all existing and new reservations for tickets purchased before April 30 to accommodate concerned travelers, even though there are no coronavirus-related travel restrictions on the carrier.